StaleHyena/wing/README.md

 * Node.js
 * Npm (node package manager)
 ### Instructions
-In order to install wing on your machine, run the following commands:
+In order to install Wing on your machine, run the following commands:
 ```bash
 $ git clone https://github.com/StaleHyena/wing.git
 $ cd wing/
 $ npm install
 ```
 ## Running the server
-Having finished the instalation process sucessfully, you should be able to start the server by running:
+Having finished the installation process sucessfully, you should be able to start the server by running:
 ``
 $ node server.js
 ``
-while in the wing folder.<br/>
+while in the Wing folder.<br/>
 That will attempt to start the server on the port specified by the ``config.json`` file (80 by default).<br/>
 If everything works as intended, you should see something similar to this:
 <img src="https://github.com/StaleHyena/wing/blob/readme-dev/assets/server_start.gif" width="150" height="23"><br/>

 ## Usage
-Once the server is started, wing can be acessed through three different URLs:<br/>
+Once the server is started, Wing can be accessed through three different URLs:<br/>

 URL | Page
 --- | ---